 Anti-nausea medicines are given along with chemotherapy.
 The exact type depends on the specific chemotherapy regimen.
 In some cases you will be prescribed an oral anti-nausea medicine and asked to bring it to the office on the day of treatment.
 Bruising easily or bleeding from the nose, gums or other sites needs to be reported to us promptly.
 Fever, especially in the 7 to 14 days after chemotherapy, burning with urination or other potential symptoms of infection, also needs to be reported right away.

 In a similar way, it may be important for you to know about the possibility of diarrhea, mouth sores, and other side effects.
 The nurses and physicians will help teach you what to look out for in order to minimize any discomfort you may feel.

 If you are getting radiation therapy, we may want to see you more often in the office to get complete blood counts.
 It is helpful to let us know what your schedule is so that we may minimize additional trips to the medical center for you.

 We encourage you to call our office if you have any questions or concerns regarding medical problems or your treatment.
 The oncology nurses are available during business hours; you may also leave a voice mail message for them in the event that they are with patients when you call.
 The office staff may be able to answer appointment related questions.
 If you require direct communication with your physician, your message will be given to him/her and the call will be returned as quickly as possible.

 Evenings and weekends

 Our physicians are available by phone 24 hours a day to give you medical care and advice, as well as to meet your emergency needs.
 Evenings and weekends are for emergencies only; routine questions should be asked during regular office hours.
-For emergencies, call 415-923-3012 and our answering service will connect you to the physician on call.
+For emergencies, go to your nearest emergency room.
+For non-emergent concerns at night or over the weekend, please call 415-923-3012 and our answering service will connect you to the physician on call.

 Prescriptions and refills